felixweyne/imaginaryC2/examples/use-case-8c_gozi_ursnif_not_fileless/readme.txt

 This use case aims to partially simulate the server side of Gozi/Ursnif.
 This usecase is a variant of this usecase: https://github.com/felixweyne/imaginaryC2/tree/master/examples/use-case-8-gozi_ursnif

+**Not sure on the common name used for this Gozi flavour, but this might be named 'GoziAT' by Checkpoint and others?**

 !!!This simulation involves running malware.
 Only do this in a sandbox environment and if you know what you are doing!!!

 Use Case description